OCB7D2D/OcbCore/README.md

 This Core Mod is only meant as a POC and WIP project to kick-start a community discussion to adapt something similar, or to build up on.
-It should not be used in any project yet, since anything my change.
+It should not be used in any project yet, since anything may change.

 [![GitHub CI Compile Status][3]][2]

 ## Functionality Overview

 This Mod is intended to be used as the very first mod to take care of all other mods to be loaded.
-Goal is to do this transparently as possible, so no other mod needs to hard-depend on it if possible.
+Goal is to do this as transparent and as agnostic as possible, so no other mod needs to hard-depend on it if possible.

 Currently there are three main features implemented in this POC.
 - Load Orders of mods by dependencies, independent from Folder Path.